FrancisVila/MFT_convert/content/en/docs/SecureTransport/Appliance_Guide/config_network_access.md

 Use the following procedure to configure a firewall for your appliance.

 1. Connect to the console.
-See <a href="../appliancestartup_reboot_shutdown#_Ref331672216" class="MCXref xref">Reboot or shut down the appliance</a> for more information.
+See [Reboot or shut down the appliance](../appliancestartup_reboot_shutdown#_Ref331672216) for more information.
     The Appliance Console Menu is displayed.
 2. On the Appliance Console Menu, type **H**, Hardening & Security.
 3. On the Hardening & Security menu, type **S**, SuSEFirewall Management.